MNeMoNiCuZ/venv_create/README.md

 ## venv_create.bat

-A comprehensive script that detects installed Python versions, allows custom naming of your virtual environment, offers an option to upgrade pip, and automatically places you inside the newly created environment.
+A script that detects installed Python versions, allows custom naming of your virtual environment, offers an option to upgrade pip, and automatically places you inside the newly created environment.

 ### How to Use:
 1. **Download and Place the Script**: Download `venv_create.bat` and place it in your desired directory.